Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 4. Testing the ECS deployment with Terraform

-When the Terraform code is successfully applied as confirmed from the terminal output, log in to the AWS account and check for the existence of the below resources.
+When the Terraform code is successfully applied, as confirmed from the terminal output, log in to the AWS account and check for the existence of the following resources.

 It should have created the VPC, associated subnets, route table, and internet gateway, as shown in the resource map below.